 Amenities (kinda) – big balconies, washer/dryer hookups, vaulted ceilings, fireplace, storage closet on the deck, basic workout room, tennis court, and pool.

 Location – close to work, short commute, close to 410 and Northstar Mall.
 Getting to Whole Foods (or anywhere else) is convenient and quick.
 Didn’t matter what time you left the office after work or whether or not you had to go back – traffic was always the same: relatively light!
-Walking distance to practically everything (the bank – back when we used banks, HEB, Jay’s barber shop, several fast food joints, Las Palapas, a few convenience stores, etc).
+Walking distance to practically everything (the bank – back when we used banks, HEB, Mr Kitty’s barber shop, several fast food joints, Las Palapas, a few convenience stores, etc).